sonofvanu/QueryPgm/README.md

-## Operation a sql query in backend
+## Operation of a sql query in backend

 **This is operational workout of what happens when a sql query is provided**